wp-cli/handbook/commands/user/term/set/index.md

 title: 'wp user term set'
 ---

 `wp user term set` - Set terms.
-Replaces existing terms
+Replaces existing terms on the object.

 &lt;id&gt;
 : The ID of the object.